sagecodes/intro-web-scraping/README.md

 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))

-* We will be using an online text editor for this workshop.
-You can sign up here: [https://repl.it/](https://repl.it/)
+* We will be using an online text editor and Data Science Enviroment for this workshop.
+Called Google Colab.
+You will need a google account if you want to save / edit your work.

 Well... that was easy!

-## Overview
-The goal of this brief course is to provide you with a fun introduction to web Scraping Python.

 #### Here's what we'll be doing:
 * A primer on some technologies we're going to use
 * Building a simple web scraper with Python
+* Learn how to use that Data
-* I'll leave you with a coupl challenges at the end.
+* I'll leave you with a couple challenges at the end.
 You can try to complete them here if we have time, or try them at home!

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist here at Galvanize!
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love making things with technology!

-Currently learning more about computer vision with deep learning and helping a startup with a lane detection system for a self driving car application.
+I'll actually be making a web scraper soon to get images of houses for a GAN project!

- I'm not a Galvanize Instructor, they're way better at teaching!
+**Note:** I'm not a Galvanize Instructor, they're way better at teaching!

+Reach out to me if interested in:

+- breaking into the tech industry
+- learning resources
+- meetup recommendations
+- learning more about Galvanize
+- giving me suggestions for events!
+- being friends

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)